Trolls hijack Walkers' selfie campaign

 "We are equally upset and have shut the activity down."

-Linekar himself recognized the online faux pas, tweeting that he had "had an unusual day in some very strange company.
+Lineker himself recognized the online faux pas, tweeting that he had "had an unusual day in some very strange company.
 I'm sure we'll wave goodbye to them all by tomorrow."

 Some Twitter users mocked the beleaguered social media department for the gaffe.